-From years of connecting employers with tech candidates, we’ve reached a huge milestone: we’ve delivered over 4 MILLION programming tests!
+From years of connecting employers with tech candidates, we’ve reached a huge milestone: we’ve delivered over 4 MILLION online programming tests!

 That number includes a wide variety of candidate locations, coding languages, and stages in the recruiting process.
-Facilitating millions of tests between hiring companies and candidates has taught us an enormous amount about creating positive recruiting experiences.
-In our journey growing from hundreds to millions of programming tests, we’ve gained insights into candidate preferences, expectations, and capabilities.
+Facilitating millions of online programming tests between hiring companies and candidates has taught us an enormous amount about creating positive recruiting experiences.
+In our journey growing from hundreds to millions of programming tests, we’ve gained developer insights into candidate preferences, expectations, and capabilities.

 Here's our top insights.

 Candidates Perform Best in a Natural Environment

 Tech interviews should measure how closely candidates’ qualifications match the requirements of the job for which they’re applying.
 Ideally, your interview process gauges how well a candidate would perform on a day-to-day basis.
 Traditional technical interviewing methods like whiteboarding and in-depth phone interviews only tell part of the story, and may not capture how a programmer codes in real life.
 Using Codility, hiring teams can send online programming tests to candidates to complete on their own time, from a location they choose.While doing programming skills tests, they can educate themselves around the task at hand to better inform their approach.

 And once they come onsite, hiring teams can use the Codility results alongside their technical interview questions to review the candidate.